quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 While it is expected that endpoints will have only one ACK-FREQUENCY frame in flight at any given time, this extension does not prohibit having more than one in flight.
 Generally, when using `max_ack_delay` for PTO computations, endpoints MUST use the maximum of the current value and all those in flight.
+Once all in flight ACK-FREQUENCY frames are acknowledged, the `max_ack_delay` from the frame with the largest Sequence Number is used.

 # Security Considerations